dodevops/cloudcontrol/README.md

   than the default is used, the volume-target needs to be adapted to the same directory
 * Environment TERRAFORM_CREDENTIALS_PATH: Volume target for terraform credentials (optional).
 Defaults to `/terraform`.
 If something different than the default is used, the volume-target needs to be adapted to the same directory
+* If you used the browser based login in gcloud, you'll probably need to authenticate using the application-default login using the gcloud cli by running

+      gcloud auth application-default login

 ### <a id="terragrunt"></a> Terragrunt